-3.10 Discussion
+3.10.
+Discussion

 Do not underestimate the Discussion chapter.
 It is the most important part of your thesis, and accordingly the most complicated to write.
 Writing a good Discussion requires plenty of time.
-Give it time!
-You will not do it in one evening.
 Sometimes, it can occur that after the writing of the Discussion you have to rewrite other sections, for example, the whole Literature review.